This is How Many Hours Bloggers Work Per Week

 Securing your website

-Every single day 30,000 WordPress websites are hacked.
-And to make it worse, hackers’ favorite prey are small to medium-sized sites.
+Every single day 30,000 WordPress websites get hacked.
+To make it worse, hackers’ favorite prey are small to medium-sized sites.
 So you must secure your website.

-Grab this free checklist with reliable instructions so you don’t have to spend hours on Google looking for fragmented information on how to secure your WordPress blog.
+Check this complete article on WordPress security so you don’t have to spend hours on Google looking for fragmented information on how to secure your WordPress blog.

 Estimated time: As a beginner, securing your website will cost you approximately 4 to 8 hours.